fboes/blogophon/docs/markdown.md

 > <cite>First Witch</cite>
 ```

-### Call-outs
+### Pull-quote

-A special form of quote is a call-out.
+A special form of quote is a pull-quote.
 This is often used to show a witty sentence of your article for quick readers to grab their attention, without breaking the flow of text.

 ```markdown
 >!
 Get started with Markdown!